rustworkx: A High-Performance Graph Library for Python: Use Cases

 \subsection{Graph Creation, Manipulation, and Traversal}

 }

 The first use case is based on the manipulation of directed acyclic graphs (DAGs) by Qiskit using \emph{rustworkx}.
-Qiskit represents quantum circuits as DAGs which the compiler operates on to perform analysis and transformations ( \hyperlink{ref-Childs2019}{Childs et al., 2019}).
+Qiskit represents quantum circuits as DAGs on which the compiler operates on to perform analysis and transformations ( \hyperlink{ref-Childs2019}{Childs et al., 2019}).

-Qiskit creates a DAG whose nodes represent either instructions or registers present in the quantum circuit ( \hyperlink{ref-Cross2021}{Cross et al., 2021}) and whose edges represent the registers each instruction operates on.
-Qiskit also applies transformations to the instructions, which manipulates the graph by adding and removing nodes and edges. \emph{rustworkx} brings the graph data structure underlying those operations.
+Qiskit creates a DAG with nodes that represent either instructions or registers present in the quantum circuit ( \hyperlink{ref-Cross2021}{Cross et al., 2021}) and with edges that represent the registers each instruction operates on.
+Qiskit also applies transformations to the instructions, which manipulate the graph by adding and removing nodes and edges. \emph{rustworkx} brings the graph data structure underlying those operations.

 In addition, Qiskit needs to traverse the graph.
 Some transformations, such as greedily merging instructions to reduce circuit depth, require graph traversal. \emph{rustworkx} offers the methods for traversals such as breadth-first search, depth-first search, and topological sorting.